 The first day back to school is so hard on kids.
 Whether they are attending a new school or starting school for the first time or just entering a new grade, a lot of kids are bound to be nervous.
 It can be hard for kids to meet new teachers and make new friends, and even if they see some familiar faces in their class the first day is always met with a mixture of sadness over summer coming to an end and nerves over whether they will like their new teacher and sit next to someone nice and do well in their new grade.
 It can be a fun and exciting time, but who can blame these short, little humans for feeling a bit apprehensive?
-I sure can’t so, I have compiled a list to make the first day seem a bit more celebratory than scary.
+I sure can’t so, I have compiled a list of 10 ideas to celebrate the first day of school and make it seem a bit more celebratory than scary.

 Make A Celebration Breakfast

 This idea is too cute.
 Giggles Galore even went so far to make a note for her child to read on the day of her high school graduation.
 Some cute printables and a simple muffin turns into a fun way to begin the first day of school.
 Or for those of you who are crafty with pancakes:

 (Image: Mom To Two Posh ‘lil Divas)

 Send With A Cute Treat For New Friends